 Add a CTI link using the "add cti-link n" command, where "n" is an available CTI link number.
 Enter an available extension number in the Extension field.
 Note that the CTI link number and extension number may vary.
 Enter "ADJ-IP" in the Type field, and a AES server name in the Name field.
 Default values may be used in the remaining fields.

 5.2.5.
-Method for adding DMCC Softphone to the network region
+Administer a network region